-The Arms Export Control Act (AECA) permits FMS from both DOD stocks and by DOD contracting to procure the materiel or services from industry for the international partner.
-Generally, DOD inventory levels are established to support the DOD's own operations and to provide a contingency reserve of materiel.
-When an FMS partner submits a requirement under the authority of an LOA, the DOD policy is to only use its current inventory for FMS demands if it can do so without negatively impacting U.S. military readiness.
-As a result, it may be necessary for the DOD to procure the required FMS item by contracting with industry, rather than supplying the item from stock.
-In addition, the Secretary of Defense may determine that a release of stock articles to international partners under certain circumstances is necessary to support overall national interests even when there is a resulting negative impact on the readiness of U.S. forces.
+The Arms Export Control Act (AECA) permits FMS from both DoD stocks and by DoD contracting to procure the materiel or services from industry for the FMS customer.
+Generally, DoD inventory levels are established to support the DoD's own operations and to provide a contingency reserve of materiel.
+When an FMS customer submits a requirement under the authority of an LOA, the DoD policy is to only use its current inventory for FMS demands if it can do so without negatively impacting U.S. military readiness.
+As a result, it may be necessary for the DoD to procure the required FMS item by contracting with industry, rather than supplying the item from stock.
+In addition, the Secretary of Defense may determine that a release of stock articles to foreign customers under certain circumstances is necessary to support overall national interests even when there is a resulting negative impact on the readiness of U.S. forces.
 If this decision is made, the President must furnish a report explaining the decision to Congress in accordance with C6.4.6 of the SAMM.